WeiShaoD/neuroimage-menu/docs/source/AFNI/AFNI_1st/AFNI_1st_level.rst

 Examining the Output
 ********************

 When the AFNI finishes, ``cd`` to the folder "sub-02/subject_results/group.BART/subj.sub_02/sub_02.results."
-You can see all the preprocessed files, what's more, you will also see statistical datasets: files with "stats.sub_02+tlrc" has been analyzed by ``3dDeconvolve`` approach, and file like "stats.sub_02_REML+tlrc" has accounted for temporal autocorrelation.
+You can see all the preprocessed files.
+What's more, you will also see statistical datasets: files with "stats.sub_02+tlrc" has been analyzed by ``3dDeconvolve`` approach, and file like "stats.sub_02_REML+tlrc" has accounted for temporal autocorrelation.

 .. image:: 1st_result.PNG